The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Observations

 We reduce all photometric images from our programs using \texttt{POTPyRI}\footnote{https://github.com/CIERA-Transients/POTPyRI} (Pipeline for Optical/infrared Telescopes in Python for Reducing Images; \citealt{POTPyRI}), which performs bias subtraction, flat fielding, astrometry (via Astrometry.net; \citealt{lang2010}), image alignment and stacking, PSF photometry, and flux calibration.
 We perform aperture photometry on the hosts using \texttt{SEP} \citep{Barbary2016}, a Python-based version of \texttt{Source Extractor} \citep{Bertin1996}.
 Within \texttt{SEP}, we measure Kron radii of the hosts and extract a photometric measurement and uncertainty within these radii, using their standard \texttt{sep.sum$\_$ellipse} routine.

-For the hosts of CSS161010, ZTF18abvkwl, AT2022tsd, AT2023fhn, A2023hkw, AT2023vth, AT2024qfm, and AT2024wpp, we use \texttt{FrankenBlast} \citep{frankenblast}, a customized version of the \texttt{Blast} web-application \citep{blast}, to obtain additional photometry of the hosts from publicly archival surveys. \texttt{FrankenBlast} collects images of the hosts from the \textit{Galaxy Evolution Explorer} (GALEX; \citealt{Galex}), the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{PanSTARRS}), the Dark Energy Camera Legacy Survey (DECaLS) Data Release 10 \citep{DECaLS}, the \textit{Two Micron All-Sky Survey} (2MASS; \citealt{2MASS}), and the \textit{Wide-field Infrared Survey Explorer} (WISE; \citealt{WISE}).
+For the hosts of CSS161010, ZTF18abvkwl, AT2022tsd, AT2023fhn, A2023hkw, AT2023vth, AT2024qfm, and AT2024wpp, we use \texttt{FrankenBlast} \citep{frankenblast}, a customized version of the \texttt{Blast} web-application \citep{blast}, to obtain additional photometry of the hosts from public archival surveys. \texttt{FrankenBlast} collects images of the hosts from the \textit{Galaxy Evolution Explorer} (GALEX; \citealt{Galex}), the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{PanSTARRS}), the Dark Energy Camera Legacy Survey (DECaLS) Data Release 10 \citep{DECaLS}, the \textit{Two Micron All-Sky Survey} (2MASS; \citealt{2MASS}), and the \textit{Wide-field Infrared Survey Explorer} (WISE; \citealt{WISE}).
 In each of the obtained images, \texttt{FrankenBlast} constructs an elliptical aperture around the host and extracts a flux measurement and uncertainty via \texttt{Astropy photutils} \citep{photutils}.
-We refer the readers to \citet{frankenblast} for more details on their photometric technique.
+We refer the readers to \citet{frankenblast} for more details on \texttt{FrankenBlast} photometric technique used in this work.
 We list all host galaxy photometric observations used in the stellar population modeling fits (Section \ref{sec:sp_model}) and magnitudes (not corrected for Galactic extinction) in Table \ref{tab:phot}.
+Prior to modeling the host galaxy SEDs (Section~\ref{sec:sp_model}), we correct all photometry for Galactic extinction in the direction of each LFBOT using the \citet{sf11} extinction maps.